NewsInSA

 Lesotho security forces reveal paramilitary groups training Basotho nationals on South African farms, with alleged links to land reclamation movement threatening regional stability

-Lesotho's security apparatus has uncovered illegal paramilitary training camps operating on South African soil, where Basotho nationals are allegedly receiving combat instruction.
-Police Commissioner Borotho Matsoso sounded the alarm during an urgent national address, calling it a "growing threat to the Mountain Kingdom's sovereignty."
+Lesotho’s security authorities have uncovered illegal paramilitary training camps operating in South Africa, where Basotho nationals are allegedly receiving combat instruction.
+Police Commissioner Borotho Matsoso warned that the camps pose a “growing threat to the Mountain Kingdom’s sovereignty.”

-"We've identified multiple age groups of Basotho males receiving military-style training at these facilities," Matsoso revealed.
-"This isn't youthful adventurism - it's organized activity with dangerous implications."
+"We've identified multiple age groups of Basotho males receiving military-style training at these facilities," Matsoso said.
+"This isn't youthful adventurism – it's organized activity with dangerous implications."

-• Operations linked to shadowy "Malatana" (Land Reclaimers) movement
+• Linked organization: Shadowy "Malatana" (Land Reclaimers) movement

 Inside the Malatana Movement

-The camps appear connected to activists demanding the return of territories lost to South Africa during colonial border demarcations.
+The camps are reportedly connected to activists demanding the return of territories lost to South Africa during colonial border demarcations.
 Matsoso described their alarming methodology:

 "They're preparing for armed land reclamation, contrary to our peaceful bilateral agreements.
 Their rhetoric suggests imminent action."